rasikabaskaran/MicroserviceA/README.md

 ### Files
 - server.py: This file contains the server program that implements the microservice.
 It listens for incoming requests, processes them, and sends back responses.
 - main_program.py: This file is designed to help integrate the microservice into your own code.
 It provides a class-based interface for interacting with the microservice, making it easier to incorporate into other projects.
-- client.py: This file contains the client program that demonstrates how to make requests to the microservice and receive responses (test program for video).
+- client.py: This file contains the client program that demonstrates how to make requests to the microservice and receive responses (tested program for video).

 ### Supported Commands